zilinli0130/MyTwitch/README.md

-# twitch_game_item_recommendation_project
+# Twitch Game Item Recommendation Web Application

 ### *Introduction*

-The main goal for this project is to develop efficient and user-friendly game recommendation solution as a web application to users based on the user favorite item history.
+The main goal for this project is to develop efficient and user-friendly game recommendation solution (content-based) as a web application to users based on the user favorite item history.
 User can search games, save favorited game items in a container or delete the favorited game items.
 The game information requesting from my backend server is based on Twitch APIs.

 `Website link`: http://3.16.112.94/